clowdhaus/terraform-aws-iam/modules/iam-role-for-service-accounts-eks/README.md

-# IAM Role for Service Accounts in EKS
+# AWS IAM Role for Service Accounts in EKS Terraform Module

 Creates an IAM role which can be assumed by AWS EKS `ServiceAccount`s with optional policies for commonly used controllers/custom resources within EKS.
 The optional policies supported include:
 - [Cert-Manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/#set-up-an-iam-role)